 - What is OSC?

 - HPC Concepts

 - Hardware Overview

+- Getting an Account

+- User Environment

 - Data Storage Systems

 - Batch Processing

 - Accessing Available Software

 - OSC OnDemand Web Portal Demonstration

 "640K ought to be enough for anybody." - Not Bill Gates

 About OSC

 - Founded in 1987

 - Statewide resource for all universities in Ohio

 - high performance computing services

 - computational science expertise

 - " ... propel Ohio's research universities and private industry to the forefront of computational based research."

 - Funded through the Ohio Department of Higher Education

 - Reports to the Chancellor

 - Located on OSU's west campus

 - Fiscal agent is OSU